roryl/lucee-book/classes.md

 ```
 </noscript>

+##Implicit Constructor
+Any code within the body of the component before any functions are defined is known as the "implicit constructor".
+This code will be executed on each instantiation of the CFC no matter the instantiation method.
+This can be used for code which must always be run.
+This was the original constructor strategy for Lucee, but most applications today use the Default Constructor described below.

 ##Default Constructor
-In lucee, components may have a default constructor by providing a function called init.
+In lucee, components may have a default constructor method by providing a function called init.
 There can only be one constructor and Lucee does not support method overloading

 {% gist id="https://gist.github.com/roryl/5a127d2d99c09924b3aa",file="default_constructor.cfc" %}{% endgist %}